 1. Sending out the wrong information on the wedding invite

 You need to worry about ensuring all the details are correct.
 This means confirming your ceremony time in advance.
 Making sure phone numbers are correct.
 You may just have one number wrong, but that’ll make all the difference and could mean an expensive reprint of your wedding invitations (or really confused guests).
 I’m always surprised by the number of people trying to “be organised” and book in wedding invites before they’ve even set a venue.

 How to avoid this mistake: When you receive your draft wedding invitation, carefully check EVERYTHING.
 Get a detail-orientated friend to double check them for you too – fresh eyes spot mistakes a lot faster.
 When I’m designing, I typically copy & paste any information I’m sent, so I can’t accidentally type something wrong .
 We have a proofing checklist available here which gives you a full list of things you should be looking for.

-Bonus tip – You can usually pay a little extra for a hard copy invitation to review – ask your designer.
+Bonus tip – Pay a little extra and get a hard copy invitation to review – ask your designer.
 Many people find checking a hard copy much easier than something on the computer.

 2. Ordering the wrong number of wedding invites

 Plenty of couples come back to me requiring extra copies of their wedding invitations because they’ve miscounted guest numbers, some have gone missing in the post, or they forgot a guest.
 Printing anything comes with fixed setup costs which, spread over the average set of invites doesn’t come too much.
 But if you’re only ordering 3 or 4, then those set up costs start to sting!